claremacrae/claremacrae.github.io/about.md

 * implementing the [Polyhedral display style in Mercury](https://www.ccdc.cam.ac.uk/Community/blog/greater-structural-insight-and-clearer-visualisation/).

-Our continued adoption of [Agile software development practices](http://agilemanifesto.org/) played a significant part in our ability to deliver CSD-Xpedite.
+CCDC's continued adoption of [Agile software development practices](http://agilemanifesto.org/) played a significant part in our ability to deliver CSD-Xpedite.
 (I say “continued adoption” of Agile, as I don’t believe it’s a state ever achieved, but more a continuous journey of improvement.)

-When I’m programming there, it’s mainly in C++ and Qt.
+When I was programming there, it was mainly in C++ and Qt.

 With the replacement of ASER in our releases in late 2018, we archived more than three decades worth of FORTRAN 77 code, so that's a skill that I no longer use.

-I remain very proud of our [Mercury](http://www.ccdc.cam.ac.uk/Solutions/CSDSystem/Pages/Mercury.aspx) crystal structure visualisation program.
+I remain very proud of the CCDC's [Mercury](http://www.ccdc.cam.ac.uk/Solutions/CSDSystem/Pages/Mercury.aspx) crystal structure visualisation program.
 I was the original, and then lead, developer of Mercury from 1999 until around 2010.
 In December 2018 I returned to working on Mercury.